JianLoong/jianloong.github.io/src/data/blog/statechart.md

 - Handle edge cases more effectively
 - Communicate system behavior to stakeholders

-The key lesson is that **state charts help us ask better questions about requirements**, leading to deeper system understanding and more robust implementations.
+The key lesson is that **statecharts help us ask better questions about requirements**, leading to deeper system understanding and more robust implementations.

-State charts are an essential part of the software engineering process, helping us model complex behaviors in a clear, visual way that reveals hidden requirements and potential issues.
+Statecharts are an essential part of the software engineering process, helping us model complex behaviors in a clear, visual way that reveals hidden requirements and potential issues.